Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 }
 ```

-For `jhv.load.image`, clients may also send an optional `requestId` parameter.
+For `jhv.load.image`, clients may also send:

-This is not a SAMP-standard field; it is part of JHV's application-level
-message contract and is used only so the client can correlate the eventual
+- optional `requestId`: an application-level correlation id for the eventual
-completion notification.
+  completion notification
+- optional `imageParams`: a JSON object or JSON string with the same shape as
+  serialized image-layer `imageParams`; these options are applied before the
+  indicated data is loaded

 ### URL-or-inline-value load payloads